magarenzo/DroidTooth-File-Transfer/README.md

 ---

-This was originally created as the final project in CSC 480 (Senior Seminar in Information Systems) as part of the culmination of the Computer Science program at Adelphi University.
+This was originally created as the final project in CSC 480 (Senior Seminar in Information Systems) as part of the culmination of the Computer Science program at Adelphi University